You are entitled to an education and a workplace free from discrimination and harassment based on sex.

 If I reported being sexually harassed or assaulted to the Title IX coordinator, do I still need to go to the police?

-Sexual assault is a crime, so you have the option of contacting the University Police Department at 845-2345 to report it.
+Sexual assault is a crime, so you have the option of contacting the TAMU Police Department at 979-845-2345 (Galveston Campus Police Department at 409-740-4545) to report it.
 The police department will conduct a criminal investigation which may lead to criminal charges.
 However, this does not absolve the University of its Title IX responsibility to conduct an administrative investigation of possible violations of polices, regulations, and/or rules.

 The Title IX complaint process is an administrative review and limited to sanctions within the perimeters of the accused’s employment and/or academic status at Texas A&M University.